nadavnavot/vizion/README.md

 # 📊 Vizion – Personal Finance Management App

 **Vizion** is a full-stack personal finance management app designed to help users take control of their money by providing a **clear overview** of their financial situation.
 With Vizion, users can **track expenses, set financial goals, and make informed financial decisions**.
 The app consolidates financial data from multiple sources, delivers personalized insights, and offers a seamless user experience for **budgeting and planning**.
+[Full project report](public/vizion_report.pdf)

 ---